Nanostring-Biostats/InSituType/FAQs.md

 ## Updating reference profiles

 Cell typing's biggest challenge is using a reference dataset from a different platform.
-Platform effects between single cell and spatial platforms can be profound.
+Platform effects between scRNA-seq and spatial platforms can be profound.
 Insitutype has 3 treatments for reference profiles:
 1. Use the reference profile matrix as-is
 2. Choose anchor cells, then rescale genes based on estimated platform effects.
 (Less aggressive, only fits gene-level effects.)